 How to Make a Classic Béchamel Sauce

 I received this email from Danielle asking how to thicken her soups to duplicate a "can soup" texture.
 I think she wanted to know about making a bechamel sauce.
 Here is what she said:

 I have recently been into making homemade soups, the cooler weather, I'm sure, being a factor.
 I've been experimenting with trying to thicken my soup.
 I get it creamy using a thickening agent like cornstarch, but I enjoy a thick and heavy cream of mushroom or spinach soup.
 Is there some way I can achieve that "can" soup texture without the can?
 Thanks for your help.
 Danielle

 I sent this question to Chef Ricco as part of my Ask A Chef feature, and here's what he told me:

 She wants to know if she can get the same texture as in a can of cream of mushroom soup.
 This is easy.
 A basic béchamel sauce will work.

 But if she doesn't want all that dairy, she can puree boiled potatoes and add it to the soup.
-Believe it or not, cooked cauliflower can be pureed and used also.
+Believe it or not, cooked cauliflower can also be pureed and used.

 It is a little time-consuming but so worth the effort.
-Pronounced (bay-shah-mel), this classic is one of France's five "Mother Sauces," but no one knows for sure when it was first created or by whom.
+Pronounced (bay-shah-mel), this classic is one of France's five "Mother Sauces," but no one knows when it was first created or by whom.

 What to Serve Bechamel Sauce With

-It can be served with white meats like chicken or veal or vegetables and egg dishes.
-It is also the base for several other sauces, including Mornay sauce which is Béchamel with cheese added to it.
+It can be served with white meats like chicken, veal, vegetables, and egg dishes.
+It is also the base for several other sauces, including Mornay sauce, which is Béchamel with added cheese.

-Some other good ideas for using Bechamel sauce include any cream of soup recipe, eggs Florentine, turkey Tetrazzini, or chicken Cordon Bleu.
-Casseroles, pot pies, open-faced sandwiches, or how about scalloped potatoes?
+Some other good ideas for using Bechamel sauce include any cream of soup recipe, eggs Florentine, turkey Tetrazzini, or Chicken Cordon Bleu.
+Casseroles, pot pies, open-faced sandwiches, or scalloped potatoes?

 Chicken fried steak, chicken ala king, chicken & dumplings.
 Creamed pearl onions, creamed peas, and creamed spinach.
 Creamed anything!